thebearingedge/mini-core/README.md

     component: MyComponent
   });
 }
 friendsRoute._inject = ['router', 'friends', 'MyComponent'];

-app.config(friendsRoute);
+core.config(friendsRoute);

+core.resolve('router').navigateTo('/friends');
 ```

 ## Motivation

-`miniCore` is not special at less than 100 SLOC.
+`miniCore` is not special.
+At less than 100 SLOC, the "auto-magic" is glanceable.
+In a time of "modular apps" and "reusable components", implicit dependencies are all over the place.
+If a component is reusable, it can just be plugged into your `core` so a bunch of `requires` and `imports` are eliminated.
+CommonJS and ES6 Modules are totally sweet for library authoring and distribution, but often they feel weird for application authoring.
+[This problem](https://gist.github.com/branneman/8048520) has been solved on other platforms and they do it using libraries.
+In JS land this is largely territory for full-blown frameworks, but the general technique and benefits are available in libraries.

 [IoC](https://en.wikipedia.org/wiki/Inversion_of_control) is not new.
 [DI](https://en.wikipedia.org/wiki/Dependency_injection) is not new. `miniCore` is pretty simplistic and can be used however you like, given the methods described above.
-Ideally, the only intrusion on your code is that `_inject` declarations are required for dependency resolution.
-Otherwise your code can exist as you would have written it without `miniCore`. `miniCore` aims to be plumbing only.
+Ideally, the only intrusion on your code is that `_inject` declarations are required for function dependency resolution (not needed for values or functions with no arguments).
+Otherwise your code can exist as you would have (hopefully) written it without `miniCore`; modular, composable, and testable.

+`miniCore` aims to be a plumbing library only.
+The entire object graph is left to the developer while lines and lines of manual object creation are taken care of.

-If you stumble upon `miniCore` and are interested in collaborating, please don't hesitate to file an issue.
+If you stumble upon `miniCore` and are interested in collaborating, please don't hesitate to file an issue or peruse the todo :).

 ## TODO
+- Add short-lived class instantiation
-- Design a way to hook `cores` together.
+- Enable hooking `cores` together
 - Detect circular dependencies
 - Add more distribution formats